greatlife111/firstproject/README.md

 ## User Stories

-- As a user, I want to be able to add a due alert to my account
+- As a user, I want to be able to add a due alert to my alert list.
-- As a user, I want to be able to view all my alerts in the next however many days as a list
+- As a user, I want to be able to view all my alerts in the next however many days.
+- As a user, I want to be able to view all my alerts before a certain date.
-- As a user, I want to be able to enter a date and view all the due alerts on the day
+- As a user, I want to be able to enter a date and view all the due alerts on the date.
-- As a user, I want to be able to delete a due alert
+- As a user, I want to be able to delete a due alert.
+- As a user, I want to be able to edit account information and alert details.